top of page

 • High foot traffic and limited privacy

-If your situation doesn’t fit neatly into a weekday, 9-to-5 schedule, an office notary may slow you down or leave you stuck entirely.
+If your situation doesn’t fit neatly into a weekday, 9-to-5 schedule, an office notary may slow you down—or leave you without a solution.

 You Can’t Leave Your Home

-A mobile notary comes directly to your residence — eliminating stress, travel, and delays.
-This is especially common for elderly clients and caregivers throughout Fort Myers, Cape Coral, and nearby communities.
+A mobile notary comes directly to your home—eliminating travel, stress, and delays.
+This is especially common for seniors and caregivers in Fort Myers, Cape Coral, and surrounding areas.

 You’re in a Hospital or Medical Facility